BartyPitt/RoboticsProject/docs/gazebo_simulations.rst

 Running Gazebo
 ----------------------
-Open five termials and run the following commands in each:
+Open five terminals and run the following commands in each:

 Run Roscore, the master messaging core